Authored by the expert who managed and guided the team behind the Chile Property Pack

 Insights

-- Permanent residency in Chile typically requires at least 24 months of qualifying temporary residence, though some categories may require up to 48 months before you can apply.
+- Permanent residency in Chile can be applied for after as few as 24 months of qualifying temporary residence, but some subcategories require up to 48 months.

-- Ownership of Chilean real estate is only legally complete after inscription in the Conservador de Bienes Raices registry, not just signing the deed at a notary.
+- Property ownership in Chile is only legally complete after inscription at the Conservador de Bienes Raices registry, not when you sign the deed at the notary.

 Can buying property help me get permanent residency in Chile?